There are various reasons that may cause a person to oversleep and these can stem from physical, mental and even emotional causes.

-The most important factor in determining if your sleep pattern is due to the love of sleep or medical problems is the associated symptoms.
+The most important factor in determining if oversleeping is due to medical problems is the associated symptoms.
 In this article, we are going to discuss various reasons why you may be sleeping so much.
-But first, let us start from the basics.

-The number of hours of sleep you need daily is dependent on your age, however, the Center for Disease Control recommends at least seven hours per night for adults.
+The number of hours of sleep you need daily is dependent on your age, the National Sleep Foundation recommends 7-9 hours per day for adults.

-Oversleeping, in an adult (26 and older), is sleeping longer than nine hours per night while under-sleeping in the same age bracket is sleeping less than five hours a night.
+Oversleeping, in an adult, is sleeping longer than 9 hours while under-sleeping in the same age bracket is sleeping less than 7 hours per day.

 Alcohol and caffeine fall into this category.